-During 2017 and 2016, NCAT derived approximately 68% and 75%, respectively, of its revenue from contracts with various federal governmental agencies.
-Additionally, 76% and 69%, respectively, of its accounts receivable relate to contracts with the federal government.
-A significant variation in the level of this support, if this were to occur, would have a material effect on NCAT's programs and activities.
+During 2018 and 2017, NCAT derived approximately 70% and 68%, respectively, of its revenue from contracts with various federal governmental agencies.
+Additionally, 77% and 76%, respectively, of its accounts receivable relate to contracts with the federal government.
+However, management believes any risks associated with this concentration is mitigated due to the number of contracts spread across several federal agencies.